Good and Evil

 An examination of classical and modern attempts to see and explain what drama is.
 The course also considers how some dramas can illuminate the nature of theory.
 Themes include dramatic situations and structures of ethical life; plot vs. character in dramatic action; drama’s narratological closure and the problem of historical reference; and the question, “What is modern drama?”
 Readings include classical to modern theorists (Aristotle to Szondi) and dramatists (Aeschylus to Brecht).

-PHI 3540 Refer to CIN 3540 in Cinema Studies Courses (School of Film and Media Studies) for description.
+CIN 3540 Refer to Cinema Studies Courses (School of Film and Media Studies) for description.
+Formerly also offered as PHI 3540.

 From Phenomenology to Deconstruction